nspcast/htotw/content/posts/2013-06-16-episode-29-the-heretics-guide-to-mormons-with-david-fitzgerald.md

 ---
-title: Episode 29 – The Heretics Guide to Mormons with David Fitzgerald
+title: AN 29 – The Heretics Guide to Mormons with David Fitzgerald
 author: Dustin
 type: post
 date: 2013-06-16T22:13:30+00:00